We may receive compensation when you click on links to products from our partners.

 Next, think about your sales skills.
 You may never have worked in sales before, but when you’re a freelance consultant, you have to get good at selling yourself.
 Because nobody else is going to do it for you.
 When you work for a company, the owner or marketing team will be doing all of the promoting.
 But when it’s just you, and you need business, you’ve got to feel comfortable with putting yourself out there and asking for the work you want.

 Do You Have Leads?

 It’s also a good idea to have potential work lined up – or guaranteed if you can get it.
-Whether you test the freelance waters before you go full time and do your consultancy as a side hustle (if your job lets you), or have got clients that have said they will come to you when you go freelance, it always helps to know where your next meal is coming from.
+Whether you test the freelance waters before you go full-time and do your consultancy as a freelancer, it always helps to know where your next meal is coming from.
 It will also reassure you that you can make this work.

 Are You Covered?

-And then there’s always the professional things that you need to tick off.
-When you work for a business, they will take care of the insurances and certification for you.
+And then there are always the professional things that you need to tick off.
+When you work for a business, they will take care of the insurance and certification for you.
 But when it’s just you, you’ve guessed it; you’ve got to do it.
-Whether you get an income protection or PI insurance quote just to see what the expense is not, or bite the bullet and buy it anyway, you need to make sure your consultancy business is covered before you get started.
+Whether you get income protection or an insurance quote just to see what the expense is not, or bite the bullet and buy it anyway, you need to make sure your consultancy business is covered before you get started.